 Why Is It Important to Have a Baby Boy Growth Chart?

-A growth chart helps parents and the paediatrician assess the nutrition status, height and weight of a child.
+A growth chart helps both you and your paediatrician assess your child’s nutrition status, height and weight.
 Proper development is crucial in the first six years of a baby’s life, so it’s important to track your boy’s growth with the help of this chart.

-Your baby boy’s growth depends on multiple factors such as feeding habits, metabolism, body type, his general health, and environment.
-The important ones to consider are:
+Your baby boy’s growth depends on multiple factors such as:

 All the nutrition that your baby needs comes from feeding and it significantly determines his growth.
-Until about six months, he would be dependent on breast milk or formula for his nourishment Adequate feeding also supports other factors that influence growth.
+Until six months, he’s dependent on breast milk or formula for his nourishment.
+Adequate feeding also supports other factors that influence growth.

 2. Mother’s Health During Pregnancy

-Your diet, weight, and lifestyle have a major influence on how your baby develops during your pregnancy.
-That, in turn, affects the nutrients stored in the baby’s body when he is born and influences his growth in the first year.
+Your diet, weight, and lifestyle have a major influence on how your baby develops in the womb.
+That, in turn, affects the nutrients stored in your baby’s body and influences his growth in the first year.

-The birth weight is an indicator of how well the baby was nourished during pregnancy.
-If they have a higher weight at birth, they tend to grow slowly and vice-versa.
-This is known as ‘catch-down’ and ‘catch-up’ growth patterns.
+The birth weight is an indicator of how well your baby was nourished during pregnancy.

 Genes play a major role in a baby’s development.
-Babies of parents who are tall and well-built tend to be in a higher percentile of height and weight.
+Babies whose parents are tall and well-built tend to be in a higher percentile of height and weight.
 On the other hand, babies of moderately-built parents tend to be lean.

 5. Minor Ailments

-Illnesses such as flu and ear infections can temporarily affect the baby’s growth.
-They may not feed well during the period of illness which can affect growth for a week or more.
-But they return to normal once they start getting recovering.
+Flu and ear infections can temporarily affect your baby’s growth.
+He may not feed well when he’s sick.
+But he should return to normal once he starts recovering.

 6. Mother’s Health After Pregnancy

-If the mother is unwell or suffers from conditions such as postnatal depression, it would affect the way she takes care of the baby.
-This can influence his growth rate.
-However, it can improve once the mother recovers from her ailment.
+If you’ve been unwell or suffer from conditions such as postnatal depression, it affects the way you take care of your baby.
+This has an influence on his growth rate.
+However, it will improve once you recover from the ailment.

 Not really.
-Birth weight plays a very insignficant role in a baby’s growth and development.
-Rather, genes of the parents determine this.
+Birth weight plays an insignificant role in a baby’s growth and development.
+Rather, genes from the parents determine this.
+After birth, the growth rate becomes more dependent on the infant’s genetic background.
+An important phenomenon often called catch-up or catch-down growth occurs in the first 18 months of life.
+In two-thirds of children, the growth rate percentile shifts linearly until the child reaches his or her genetically determined growth channel or height percentile.
 Some petite babies grow into tall and muscular men while some chubby babies become lean as they grow up.

-Before you consult a doctor, you should know that some children who start out short initially grow significantly later in life.
+Some children who grow significantly later in life.
 It’s the opposite for kids who grow rapidly at a young age.
-To know if your baby is growing well, plot his height and weight regularly and compare with growth charts for babies of his age.
-However, if you see that your boy is on either end of the infant boy growth chart for a long time, it is best to consult a paediatrician.
+To know if your baby is growing well, plot his height and weight regularly and compare with a growth chart.
+However, if you see that your boy is at either end of the infant boy growth chart for a long time, it’s best to consult a paediatrician.